Tithes & Alms

 -

 Justification comes by faith in Christ's sacrifice and doing the Laws of the Commandments.
-Remember, sin is the transgression of the law, {1 Joh 3:4} so for transgressions of the Law of the Commandments, the Law of Offerings and Sacrifices for sin were added as our school master until the promised seed, Christ, to whom the promise was made would come:
+Remember, sin is the transgression of the law, {1 Joh 3:4} so for the transgression of the Law of the Commandments, the Law of Offerings and Sacrifices for sin were added as our school master until the promised seed, Christ, to whom the promise was made would come:

 Gal 3:16